roesta07/roesta07.github.io/_posts/2024-11-23-004-simulation-randomization-with-dag.md

 Cancer = np.random.binomial(1, logistic(-2 + 2*Smoking + 0 **Coffee))
 ```

-The probability of cancer is determined by smoking status alone, with no effect from coffee drinking (`0*Coffee` contributes nothing).
+The probability of cancer is determined by smoking status alone, with no effect from coffee drinking (`0*Coffee`) contributes nothing.
 The log-odds for cancer are calculated, and the `logistic` function transforms these log-odds into probabilities between 0 and 1.

 - If an individual does **not smoke** (`Smoking=0`), the log-odds is −2, corresponding to a probability of cancer:p=logistic(−2)≈0.12.
 Thus, non-smokers have around a 12% chance of developing cancer.

-- If an individual **smokes** (`Smoking=1`), the log-odds increase to −2+2=0, giving a probability of cancer:p=expit(0)=0.5.
+- If an individual **smokes** (`Smoking=1`), the log-odds increase to −2+2=0, giving a probability of cancer:p=logistic(0)=0.5.